edoreshef/ground-control/README.md

 --------
 Ground Control is has a similar features set to kusma/GNU Rocket project.
 However, it includes several improvements:
-- Easier keyboard navigation and editing
+- Quick and easy keyboard navigation and editing
 - Side-by-side audio waveform view
 - Current Track value plot
 - Overview display and navigation